AlexanderArtT/HeartbeatBalanceTrap/README.md

 forge create src/HeartbeatBalanceTrap.sol:HeartbeatBalanceTrap \
   --rpc-url https://ethereum-hoodi-rpc.publicnode.com \
   --private-key 0xYOUR_PRIVATE_KEY
+2. Configure drosera.toml
-🛠 Update drosera.toml
+Update your drosera.toml file to register the trap:
-toml
-Копировать
-Редактировать
 [traps.heartbeat]
 path = "out/HeartbeatBalanceTrap.sol/HeartbeatBalanceTrap.json"
 response_contract = "0xYOUR_FrequentAlertReceiver_ADDRESS"
 response_function = "notify()"
+Replace 0xYOUR_FrequentAlertReceiver_ADDRESS with the address from deployment.

-⚙️ Apply Changes
+3. Apply Configuration
-bash
-Копировать
-Редактировать
-DROSERA_PRIVATE_KEY=0xYOUR_PRIVATE_KEY drosera apply
+4. DROSERA_PRIVATE_KEY=0xYOUR_PRIVATE_KEY drosera apply
+This registers your trap with the Drosera operator.

-🧪 Testing the Trap
+Testing
 Wait for new blocks on the Ethereum Hoodi testnet

-Monitor Drosera logs or events on Etherscan

-On blocks divisible by 3 (e.g. #123, #126...), the trap triggers:
+On blocks divisible by 3 (e.g., block 123, 126, 129), the trap will trigger

+You should observe:

 shouldRespond = true

-FrequentAlert event is emitted
+A FrequentAlert event emitted in the response contract logs

-🧩 Extensions & Improvements
+Optional Improvements
-🔁 Allow dynamic interval (e.g., trigger every N blocks)
+Make the block interval configurable via a constructor or setter

-🧠 Include extra logic like balance deltas or gas usage
+Combine with balance or gas logic for more intelligent triggers

-🔔 Chain this trap with anomaly detectors to combine time-based and logic-based responses

-📡 Use notify() to ping webhooks or trigger automation flows (Chainlink, Gelato, etc.)
+Integrate with automation frameworks like Chainlink, Gelato, or webhooks

+Use to monitor uptime or regular behavior across multiple chains

-🧾 Metadata
+Metadata
+Field	Value
-📅 Created: July 27, 2025
+Created	July 27, 2025

-👨‍💻 Author: @Alexander_ArtT
+Author	Alexander ArtT

-🔗 Telegram: @openagom
+Telegram	@openagom

-💬 Discord: alexanderart
+Discord	alexanderart